mui/toolpad/examples/showcase/README-admin-app.md

 # User admin app

-<p class="description">A basic user admin app.
-This example app has 2 pages.</p>
+<p class="description">A basic user admin app that does CRUD operation</p>

-## A BI dashboard

-It shows a bar chart as a custom component.

-## A CRUD app

-It shows a basic admin app that adds a new user and shows a list existing users.
+[App embed]

-The app can be accessed from this [Codesandbox]()
+The app demonstrates following actions:

+1. Adds a new user.
+It uses a Form component from the component library.
+2. Shows a list of existing users
+3. Update an existing user
+4. Delete a user